 Breeding: Pigeons are monogamous and breed for life, they lay 1-2 white eggs which require 17-19 days for incubation.
 Their hatchlings are mostly featherless and are better known as squabs.
 For the first several days (5) of their life squabs are fed predigested food called pigeon milk, which is produced from the parent’s crop.
 Slowly over the next several days water and grain are introduced into their diet until they only are fed water and grain.

 Senses: Pigeons have color vision and while they cannot think they have learned behavior.

 Concerns: Pigeons pose many medical issues, they have been associated with more than 50 diseases and ectoparasites, not only wit the birds themselves but their nests and droppings.
-The most commonly associated the lung Disease histoplasmosis.
+The most commonly associated disease is the lung Disease histoplasmosis.

 Diseases associated with pigeons: Histoplasmosis, , encephalitis, Newcastle disease, chlamydiosis and salmonellosis.